puppetlabs/influxdb/README.md

 If you wish to manage the certificate files yourself, you can set [manage_ssl](https://forge.puppet.com/modules/puppetlabs/influxdb/reference#manage_ssl).
 SSL will still be enabled and used by the resources, but the module will not manage the contents of the certificate files.

-If you need to use certificates issued by a CA other than the Puppet CA, you can do so by using either the default OpenSSL CA bundle or by providing your own.
-In either case, set the [use_system_store](https://forge.puppet.com/modules/puppetlabs/influxdb/reference#use_system_store) parameter to `true` in the main class and all resources.
+If you need to use certificates issued by a CA other than the Puppet CA, you can do so by using the [ssl_trust_store](https://www.puppet.com/docs/puppet/8/configuration.html#ssl-trust-store) option of the Puppet agent.
+First, set the [use_system_store](https://forge.puppet.com/modules/puppetlabs/influxdb/reference#use_system_store) parameter to `true` in the main class and all resources of this module.

-Next, either add your CA cert to the default system store or specify a path to the cert using [](https://forge.puppet.com/modules/puppetlabs/influxdb/reference#ca_bundle).

-The default location varies by platform, but for example on RedHat, the bundle is located at `/etc/pki/tls/certs/ca-bundle.crt` and your cert can be added to it using the `update-ca-trust` command.
-When using this method, the module will use the default location and it isn't necessary to specify `ca_bundle`.

-If you wish to save your CA cert to a different location other than the default store, `ca_bundle` to a path containing the cert.
+Next, save your CA bundle to disk on the node managing your InfluxDB server.
+Set the `ssl_trust_store` option in its `puppet.conf` to contain the path to this file.
+This will cause all of the api calls made by this module to include your CA bundle.

 ## Limitations